Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Taste and Appearance

-Wax gourd has a mild sweet taste that is almost bland.
+The wax gourd has a mild and sweet taste that is almost bland.
 This makes it a great medium to absorb whatever flavor it is put in.
 It is used as a vegetable in Asian countries.
-However, unlike its relatives like cucumber, it cannot be eaten raw.
+However, unlike its relatives, like cucumber, it cannot be eaten raw.
 It has to be cooked.

-The immature ones have little hairs, while the mature ones lose their hairs and develop a waxy layer, hence its name wax gourd (7).
-The winter melon may look like a combination of cucumber, pumpkin, and zucchini.
+The immature fruits have little hairs, while the mature ones lose their fuzz and develop a waxy layer, hence its name - wax gourd (7).
+The winter melon may resemble a combination of cucumber, pumpkin, and zucchini.
 This is because it is a relative of these plants.
 The gourd has an oblong shape.
-It has a cavity in the center with a mushy substance and seeds.
-The flesh is white.
+It has white flesh and a cavity in the center with a mushy substance and seeds.

 A study identified 16 different cultivars of winter melon according to different shapes, sizes, and skin colors (10).

-It’s composed of 97% water.
-The remaining 3% is the nutrients.
-This food itself is richer in vitamin C than it is in any other nutrient.
-Similarly, it is relatively rich in fiber, sodium, calcium, and zinc.
+This fruit is composed of 94% water.
+The remaining 6% is nutrients, predominantly carbohydrates.
+Winter melon is an excellent source of vitamin C. Similarly, it is relatively rich in fiber, sodium, calcium, and zinc.

-Winter melon contains 13 calories per 100 grams.
-It is a low-calorie food.
+Winter melon contains 13 calories per 100 grams and 17 calories per average serving size.
+Thus, it is a very low-calorie food.

 However, it does contain some free amino acids.